CORIN GENE: SUNSHINE AND SUNSHINE SILVER (BIMETAL) SIBERIANS

 3 views of "bimetallic" including a close-up of the fur.

 A study published in 2021 found that the "sunshine" phenotype in the Siberian breed (a warm tone of tabby, a pink nose lacking the black lining and a large light cream area around the nose) followed an autosomal recessive inheritance pattern.
 It identified a candidate gene called CORIN (Corin, serine peptidase).
-CORIN variants have already been identified in mice and tigers with a golden phenotype and CORIN has been described as a modifier of the ASIP (Agouti Signaling Protein) pathway.
-The hair of Siberian cats was consistent with elongated ASIP signalling - the golden hair showed a large yellow band instead of the short subapical one normally seen in agouti hair.
-Sunshine phenotype cats were found to be homozygous for CORIN:c.2383C>T missense variant, inherited as a recessive.
+CORIN variants had been identified in mice and tigers with a golden phenotype and CORIN is a modifier of the ASIP (Agouti Signaling Protein) pathway.
+The hair of sunshine Siberian cats was consistent with elongated ASIP signalling - the golden hair showed a large yellow band instead of the short subapical one normally seen in agouti hair.
+Sunshine phenotype cats were found to be homozygous for the recessive CORIN:c.2383C>T missense variant.
 This variant was also found in three Kurilian Bobtail cats and in two Toybob cats, but genotyping of 106 cats from 13 breeds did not find any carriers in cats from other breeds.
-The researchers proposed that the CORIN:c.2383C>T variant represents the wbSIB (Siberian recessive wideband) allele in the domestic cat.
-Sunshine is the first "rufism" gene named and confirmed in cats.
+The researchers proposed that the CORIN:c.2383C>T variant = wbSIB (Siberian recessive wideband) allele in the domestic cat.
+Sunshine was the first "rufism" gene named and confirmed in cats.

 - Beauvois H, Dufaure de Citres C, Gache V, Abitbol M. Siberian cats help in solving part of the mystery surrounding golden cats.
 Anim Genet.
 2021 Aug;52(4):482-491.

-In April 2022, Professor Marie Abitbol announced that a second mutation of sunshine ( extreme sunshine ) had been identified and is a second allele on the CORIN locus.
-Cats can be sunshine, extreme sunshine and extreme sunshine carrying sunshine.
+In April 2022, Professor Marie Abitbol identified a second mutation of sunshine ("extreme sunshine" = wb-eSib) as a second allele on the CORIN locus: CORIN: C839G>A. Cats can be "sunshine," "extreme sunshine" or "extreme sunshine carrying sunshine."

 SUNSHINE COLOUR IS RECOGNISED

-When golden cats appeared in silver Siberians, it resulted in cats expressing both colours in the coat; something impossible in Persian golden.
-The degree and intensity of golden colour ruled out rufism or tarnish.
+When CORIN "golden" cats appeared in silver Siberians, the cats expressed both colours in the coat; something impossible in Persian golden.
+The degree and intensity of the golden colour ruled out rufism or tarnish.
 Early sunshine cats were dismissed as silvers with high degrees of rufism and not bred from.
 There needed to be a way of describing the brighter tone of some Siberian cats without using the word "golden".
 Siberian breeders asked for the term "Sunshine" to be recognised so that this gene could be discussed and traced in pedigrees without it being linked to cats with silver ancestry.
 Sunshine resembles amber, but has important difference: sunshine kittens are born with black, not pink, pawpads which allows them to be distinguished from cats with the inhibitor gene.

 Sunshine silver looks very different from a silver with rufism; the nose leather is pinkish unlike that of a tabby cat.
 The red colour of a sunshine red tabbies and sunshine torties is brighter and the paws are lighter.
 The absence of pigment in the sunshine tabbies extends beyond the edges of the nose leather so they have no nose-liner and have whitish fur at the bottom of the nose.
 Sunshine has been established in a breeding programme that used much inbreeding to bring out this recessive trait.
 In 2013, all known sunshine Siberians were agouti (tabby markings) and the colour hadn t been seen in non-agouti (solid) cats.
 The sunshine gene affects the agouti (ticked) hairs only and not the solid hairs of the markings.
 Sunshine is inherited recessively.
 If you look at the pedigree of a Siberian Sunshine, it is apparent that sunshine cats can be born to two "non-sunshine," but when two sunshine cats are bred together they produce ONLY sunshine kittens.
 It brightens the agouti (ticked) areas of the coat.